nnsdtr/barcode-article-miner/README.md

 # DNA Barcoding in Fungi: barcode-article-miner

-This text-mining python script was built to detect the presence of selected biomarker and purpose terms specifically within the Methods section on the body of the analyzed papers.
-For (1) biomarker terms we selected "ITS", "18S", "28S", "RPB", "RPB1", "RPB2", "EF1α" and "β-tubulin”, and for (2) purpose terms, "phylogeny" and "identification".
+Detection of biomarker and purpose terms were performed on Materials and Methods sections of the parsed papers using a text mining script written in Python.
+The script does the process automatically for multiple plain text files inside a specified folder.
 (For further information, see the reference cited below)

+## Example call:
+**barcode-article-miner.py /home/user/multiple-txtfiles-folder/**

 ## Python version